thebuddyman/hyperisland-hatm/codebase.md

 export const translations = {
     en: {
         overview: {
             greeting: "Hello there!
-Sammie is here.",
+Sammi is here.",
             helpText: "How can I help you today?",
         },
         suggestedActions: {